Azure/azure-rest-api-specs/specification/authorization/resource-manager/readme.md

     reason: for this case the result of the proposed change would resemble a boolean anyways
   - suppress: R4024
     reason: Preview versions still in use
+  - suppress: RequiredSystemDataInNewApiVersions
+    reason: Existing APIs don't have this attribute.
+Suppressing so that we don't have to make changes to existing APIs
 ```

 ### Tag: package-2020-10-01-preview